 If you are going to grow them in a fern garden, make sure that they are comparable to other wild ferns in your area.

 The leaves on the fronds taper on both the end and tip.
-It would be best suited in a pot or used as ground coverage.
-If they are potted they are usually given as gifts.
+It would be best suited in a pot or used as ground cover.
+If they are potted, they are usually given as gifts.
 Planting is the best option and the time to do this is near spring time.
-Planting in winter makes it to cold and wet.
+Planting in winter makes it cold and wet.
 If you are going to plant a fast growing fern, or move it somewhere, cut the fronds back by half.
-This way you can reduce the stress from water loss.
+This way you can reduce the stress of water loss.